scalable-ml-systems/mlops-platform-gpu-inference/README.md

 ### Enterprise-Grade Scalable Inference using NVIDIA Triton & AWS EKS
 "If it isn’t observable, automated, and scalable, it isn’t production-ready."

 This project is an end-to-end implementation of a high-concurrency inference ecosystem designed to solve the "GPU Waste" problem.
-By leveraging NVIDIA Triton on AWS EKS, I’ve built a system that treats AI models as first-class citizens in a microservices architecture, maximizing throughput and reducing infrastructure costs.
+By leveraging NVIDIA Triton on AWS EKS, I’ve built a system that treats AI models as first-class citizens in a production-grade inference platform, maximizing throughput and reducing infrastructure costs.

 ###  System Architecture
 #### The Stack